Liverpool make top-flight history with 22-point lead at Premier League summit | Goal.com

 With defending champions Manchester City not in action until Sunday, the Reds have surged even further clear at the summit.

-No side in England’s top tier has ever opened up so much daylight over the chasing pack, with a first title triumph in 30 years now seemingly a case of when, not if, on Merseyside.
+No side in the English top tier has ever enjoyed so much daylight over the chasing pack, with a first title triumph in 30 years now seemingly a case of when, not if, on Merseyside.

 22 - Liverpool will end today 22 points clear of second-placed Manchester City in the Premier League table; this is the biggest lead any league-leader has ever had at the end of a day in English top-flight history.
 Gap. pic.twitter.com/xgG4P8m3w1— OptaJoe (@OptaJoe) February 1, 2020